-However, the real problem arrises when you want to catch just a raccoon and not a lot of other non targeted animals like your neighbors cat, opossums or worse.....a skunk.
+However, the real problem arrises when you want to catch just a raccoon and not a lot of other non targeted animals like your neighbors cat, opossums or worse, a skunk.

 Cat food, sardines, canned dog food and various table scraps will all work to lure just about any raccoon into a trap.

 So, to trap a raccoon and only a raccoon, it's important to choose a bait that's not as appealing to other animals.

-When live trapping a raccoon, trap placement and setup is important but it's the bait that actually lures the animal into the trap.
+When live trapping a raccoon, trap placement and setup is important, but it's the bait that actually lures the animal into the trap.

-I've trapped a lot of raccoons in a live trap over the years and I've found a couple of baits that work really well for raccoons but limit the amount of non targeted animals caught in the trap.
+I've trapped a lot of raccoons in a live trap over the years and I've found a couple of baits that work really well for raccoons, but limit the amount of non targeted animals caught in the trap.

 Here are some of the best raccoon bait choices for a live trap:

-You can use large or small marshmallows but I like to use the large ones because it's harder for the raccoon to pull them through the side of the trap.
+You can use large or small marshmallows, but I like to use the large ones because it's harder for the raccoon to pull them through the side of the trap.